lashd/mirage/README.md

 if there was a more appropriate template.

 Litteral matchers are worth more in the scoring process than regex based ones for example.
+##### 6. The url has changed
+Mirage is now accessible via: http://localhost:7001.
+I.e. 'mirage' has been removed from all resources

+e.g. responses are now under http://localhost:7001/responses
 #### What's new in the Client:
 ##### 1. Template Models
 Perhaps the biggest addition to the client.
 Simply mixin Mirage::Template::Model in to a class, give it a method called body and there you have it... a class that can be used to put objects straight on to Mirage.